knaydenov/pybem/README.md

 ## Usage

-Injecting into a Flask template
+Injecting into a Flask template:

 ```python
 from pybem import Block